 Frankly, I think Harmless was the smarter idea for a film.
 It still would have been terrible, but I can see it making some kind of point.
 The demon that terrorizes that protagonist’s family could function as a metaphor for the way pornography addiction could (figuratively) tear his family apart.
 The Lock In doesn’t have those kinds of consequences at its core.
 Nobody’s in danger, aside from the kids who broke the rules in the first place.

 With Harmless, you’d have a family of innocents paying for the sins of the father.
 The stakes are naturally higher, because they don’t deserve whatever evil or turmoil the patriarch brought into their home.
 On some default level, you want him to atone for what he’s done and for everyone else to make it out unscathed.
 Here, in The Lock In, once things go wrong, literally everyone else is whisked away somewhere safe.
-The three boys are left alone in the church, and anyone who isn’t involved is sealed away somewhere that the bad things can’t get them.
+The three boys are left alone in the church, and anyone who isn’t involved is sealed away somewhere so the bad things can’t get them.

 That’s a serious miscalculation.
 Without innocence, there is no horror.
 There’s nothing at stake.
 The kids who walked into the meat grinder get ground into meat.
 That isn’t scary…that’s just a process.